 6. Checks For Internal Thefts

 Even after running a tight ship, restaurants are highly vulnerable to internal thefts.
-Internal thefts can be in the form of fake discounts, reprinting bills, giving away free food to acquaintances or stealing food or liquor from inventory.
+Internal thefts can be in the form of fake discounts, reprinting bills, giving away free food to acquaintances or stealing food or liquor from the inventory.
 Any monetary or inventory-related thefts are not good for the business and can narrow down the restaurant’s profit margins.
 Other order-related mistakes are also bound to happen when there are high volumes of orders being received in the restaurant.

 To keep these problems in check, an anti-theft feature should be a part of your restaurant management software.
 A sound POS system for restaurants keeps checking for all these discrepancies and sends alerts to the manager whenever any such practice occurs.
 This way, it becomes easy to see who amongst the staff made the theft or mistake, why, and to what extent.